kudulab/dojo/README.md

 There are several issues which are not solved out of the box by these tools, in fact all of them are reasons why dojo was created:
  * Not running builds as root
  * Interactive vs non-interactive shell problems.
 E.g. you could not run `docker run -ti` on a CI agent, but you can on interactive terminal.
- * *Selectively* passing environment variables from host the container.
+ * *Selectively* passing environment variables from host to the container.
  * Handling mismatch between UID/GID of the user on the host and UID/GID inside the container.
 Basically keeping artifacs and project files owned by the same user during the entire time.
  * In docker-compose dealing with containers crashed during the run
  * Capturing and handling signals.